 A thorough business plan with 2 years of projections and assumptions is required.
 First year projections by month with annual totals, second year annualized.

-A Business Valuation Report from a FNB qualified firm is required showing value of at least the selling price.
-All seller tax returns must be verified by IRS.
+A Business Valuation Report from a FNB-qualified firm is required, showing value of at least the selling price.
+All seller tax returns must be verified by the IRS.

 All SBA rules apply.